RodPin/Real-time-Chat/README.md

 ### Runing on Mobile

-To run it locally on an emulator you have to map it port with the computer one
+Everytime you use the run-android/run-ios command you need to map the emulator port port with the computer one

 ``` adb reverse tcp:4001 tcp:4001```